 “Virtually, all data is received in real time, or almost real time, and volumes are very high because we have almost 40 million connections,” said Carlos Morrás.
 “We’ve realized many technical improvements with the Cloudera platform, including cost reductions, improved performance in data collection, loading, and analysis, and the power to tackle many new projects that we could not have otherwise approached.
 It has delivered ROI in weeks in some cases.”

 Currently, the company uses the Cloudera platform to support 16 different big data projects.
-In determining which use cases to migrate to its new analytic database, company executives always evaluate the overall value that the customer would receive.
+In determining which use cases to migrate to its new data warehouse, company executives always evaluate the overall value that the customer would receive.
 “Our main focus is first and foremost the impact on the business and the customer experience,” said Carlos Morrás.

 Real-time customer insights and the delivery of more customized experiences for TV viewers have helped Telefónica Spain increase customer usage by more than 20 percent.
 It has also helped decrease customer churn, with a double-digit reduction in the churn rate.